mirceaAgapii/ez-shopping/README.md

 But why not reduce the risk by decreasing the number of people we interact with?
 For example in a supermarket: imagine that we can just enter one, pick whatever we need and just leave without interacting with anyone?
 Isn't this brilliant?
 Especially for introverts :)

 So now it is!
-Ok, not so revolutionary as it might sound at the first glance but it's a step forward towards a better world with fewer people bothering you with unnecessary things that you don't give a fu*k!
+Ok, not so revolutionary as it might sound at the first glance but it's a step forward towards a better world with fewer people bothering you with unnecessary things :D
-Just kidding :D  (No I'm not)

 ## With this application you'll be able to:
 ### For store customers: